Bill Koll

 William H. Koll (August 12, 1923 – September 27, 2003) was an American wrestler and coach.

 Biography

-Born in Fort Dodge, Iowa in 1923, Koll was a wrestler at Iowa State Teachers College (now the University of Northern Iowa) and later became a wrestling coach, most notably at his alma mater and for the Penn State Nittany Lions wrestling team.
-As a wrestler, Koll was undefeated (72–0) and won three straight NCAA Championships (1946–1948), He was twice voted outstanding wrestler at the national tournament, the first wrestler to achieve this honor.
-Koll's college career was interrupted by World War II, during which he participated in the Normandy landings and earned a Bronze Star.
+Born in Fort Dodge, Iowa in 1923, Koll was a wrestler at Iowa State Teachers College (now the University of Northern Iowa) and later became a head wrestling coach, most notably at his collegiate alma mater and for the Penn State Nittany Lions wrestling team.
+As a wrestler, Koll was undefeated (72–0) and won three straight NCAA Championships (1946–1948).
+He was twice voted the most outstanding wrestler at the national tournament, the first wrestler to achieve this honor.

+Koll's college career was interrupted by World War II, during which he served and participated in the Normandy landings and earned a Bronze Star.
+Koll competed for the U.S. at the 1948 Summer Olympics in London and placed fifth in the freestyle wrestling competition.

+Koll returned to Iowa State Teachers College in 1945 to continue his education and embark on a career in wrestling and coaching.
+He became head wrestling coach in 1953 and continued until 1964.
+During his 11 seasons at the helm, he guided the Panthers to a 71-42-6 record (.622).